wikimedia/wikipedia-ios/docs/process.md

 The code change in the pull request doesn't affect more than a few files or is just a refactor.

 ## Merging pull requests
-Generally, pull requests require code review approval from at least two other developers before merging.
-If a pull request is labeled as Low Impact, it can be merged after a review from one other developer.
+Pull requests require code review approval from one other developer before merging.
 After the pull request is merged, delete the branch, unless it's the TWN branch. **Never delete the twn branch** as it's [required by translatewiki to import translations](localization.md).